 Fear of loss is a legitimate fear.
-In fact, every investor shoul fear suffering an investment loss.
+In fact, every investor should be afraid of suffering an investment loss.
 Warren Buffett prescribes only two rules of investing, “Rule No.1: Never Lose Money.
 Rule No.2: Never Forget Rule No.1”.
 Therefore avoiding loss is right but fear of loss is not.

-We have so far understood the key reasons behind investing stress now let us see how to make stress-free investing.
+We have so far understood the key reasons behind investing stress now let us examine how to make stress-free investing.

 Ingredients of Stress-free Investing

 Following are the vital ingredients of stress-free investing:

 Investing is an easy to learn and interesting subject.
 So learn it.
 Then you don’t have to depend on an advisor or a mutual fund.
 You will save on the high fees they charge.

 What is the first step in beginning to learn to invest?

 Order your copy of “The Intelligent Investor” by Benjamin Graham on Amazon immediately.
 It a classic.
 Warren Buffett swears by it.
 It changed my life.
 It will mould yours too.